5 tasty Spring cocktail recipes to try during forced rhubarb season

 Method:

 Shake the puree, elderflower and gin.
-Fine strain into a flute or coup glass and top with champagne.
-Finish off with a blackberry garnish on the rim.
+Fine strain into a flute or coup glass and top with a splash of champagne.
+Complete your tipple with a blackberry garnish on the rim.